 It’s important to keep an eye out on the characteristics of your earwax.
 Sometimes, they indicate something about the state of your health.1.
 Dark earwax

-Dark-coloured earwax is pretty normal and there’s nothing to worry about.
+Dark-coloured earwax or dark brown earwax is pretty normal and there’s nothing to worry about.
 It just means you’re aging.
 However, though, you ought to check if the reason that it is dark is because of blood then you should be alarmed.2.
 Itchy earwax

 Itchy earwax, like dark earwax, is nothing to be worried about.
 However, if you really can’t control the itch, it might be because you have an ear infection.3.
 Leaky earwax